Chicken Broccoli Pasta Salad

 • Cholesterol: 32 mg

-Keywords: chicken broccoli pasta salad, creamy pasta salad, side dish, summer salad, potluck
+Keywords: chicken salad, pasta salad, broccoli salad, summer salad, potluck recipe